rooftop-media/ktty/modules/Ribbon/README.md

 <h4>🎀 ⚙️ How it works </h4>

+Load text into a ribbon, add a "config" file in to style the text.

-Ribbons have over 20 style attributes that can be applied.
+There are over 20 attributes that can be applied to a text box.
 These "style attributes" correspond to TSS -- KitchenWare's text-mode version of CSS.